-We’ve listed a few of our tips to making your trip to Sea Ranch a safe and fun one.
+We’ve listed a few of our tips to make your trip to Sea Ranch a safe and fun one.

 Do you have a favorite tip or recommendation for storm weather survival?
-We’d love to here what you do to make the most out of a rainy and stormy stay at Sea Ranch.
+We’d love to hear what you do to make the most out of a rainy and stormy stay at Sea Ranch.
 Just post your comments below.

 Don’t forget to share this post with friends and family who may be about to get out into the storm weather.
 We want everyone to be safe and enjoy their travels, no matter where they may go.